JULY 11, 1798

 NOVEMBER 19, 1863

-The band accompanied President Abraham Lincoln to Gettysburg for the dedication of the National Cemetery and his immortal Gettysburg Address.
-During the Civil War, the Marine Band lifted spirits with concerts on the South Lawn and in Lafayette Park across from the White House.
+The band accompanied President Lincoln to Gettysburg for the dedication of the National Cemetery and his immortal Gettysburg Address.
+During the Civil War, the Marine Band lifted spirits with concerts in Lafayette Park across from the White House.

 OCTOBER 1, 1880